csfulop/tanulmanyi-versenyek/dev-history/v0.2/step1-requirements.md

 1. ✅ Notebook executes without errors on Kaggle
 2. ✅ All three core features (school rankings, city rankings, school search) work correctly
 3. ✅ Dual language support is complete and accurate
-4. ✅ Local execution via Docker script works
+4. ✅ Local execution via both Poetry and Docker works
 5. ✅ Documentation is clear and comprehensive
 6. ✅ Code is clean, readable, and well-commented
 7. ✅ Notebook is uploaded to Kaggle and publicly accessible